septagonau/SeeSharp-Website/privacy.md

-# Privacy Policy for SeeSharp
+# Privacy Policy for SharpView
 _Last Updated: 01/12/2024_

 Your privacy is important to us.
 This Privacy Policy explains how the **SeeSharp** app collects, uses, and protects your information.